A great business proposal has two jobs:

 - It also helps you close the deal by presenting a more compelling offer.

-If you’re wondering how to close more sales and win more clients with your proposals, you’re in the right place.
-Below, we’ve gathered 13 creative business proposal ideas that'll help you improve your sales in 2019.
+We’ve gathered 20 creative business proposal idea examples that'll help you improve your sales in 2022.
 We'll also explain how you can use proposal templates to create attractive proposals quickly.

-13 Great Business Proposal Ideas for 2019
+25 Great Business Proposal Ideas for 2022

 1. Outline Your Proposal First

 No matter how many proposals you’ve written so far, creating an outline for your proposal should always be the first task on your list.
 An outline will help you get clear on what you’re offering to the client.
 It'll also help you create a structure that'll present all the needed information in a logical manner.

 - examples and case studies that show your previous expertise and success rate

 - what steps they need to take to get the project rolling

 Outlining your proposals and structuring them logically helps potential clients understand exactly how you can help them and why they should hire you.
 The following tutorial will help you to learn more about writing a proposal:

 Testimonials aren’t reserved only for your website.
 Add them to your business proposal to establish trust and help your potential clients or business partners understand that you're the right person for the job.